 Continuing gospel proclamation

-We no longer recommend that Growth Groups meet in person.
+We’re not yet recommending that Growth Groups meet in person.
 However, you can meet virtually!
 Your leaders will be in touch to share your particular groups plans.

 – Do stay in touch with your group leaders and members as much as possible